 It has enjoyed significant success in the states it currently operates in and is confident it will follow suit in Colorado.
 It launches at a unique time as the world is presently experiencing a pandemic.
 There are no major sports betting markets currently active.
 However, the hope is revenues in sports betting will grow once the market matures.

-BetMGM will offer virtual sports that have become popular among bettors with no sporting action taking place.
+BetMGM CO will offer virtual sports that have become popular among bettors with no sporting action taking place.
 NASCAR, for example, has begun to host virtual races.
 The appetite for betting remains strong.
 The NFL saw record numbers of wagers placed, and reports indicate mobile betting will see massive growth in the future.